SpikePy/Setup-Raspberry-Pi-Kubernetes/intial_setup.md

 curl -sfL https://get.k3s.io | sh -
 ```

+## Configure Workstation to connect to *k3s*

 The  k3s config is stored under */etc/rancher/k3s/k3s.yaml*.
 Download it to your workstation and move it to ~/.kube/config.
-Now edit the server ip from localhost to the corresponding raspberry ip
+Now edit the server ip from localhost to the corresponding raspberry pi ip

-## configure workstation system

-### kubectl bash completion
+### [OPTIONAL] Enable *kubectl* bash completion

 ```
 kubectl completion bash ~/kubectl_completion && sudo mv ~/kubectl_completion /etc/bash_completion.d/kubectl
 ```

-## uninstall k3s
+# Uninstall k3s

 If something went wrong you can uninstall k3s at any time with a script that gets generated while installing k3s: /usr/local/bin/k3s-uninstall.sh